-One of the key issues for all project managers is scope.
+One of the key issues for all projects is scope.
 Scope is the target, the objective that you want to achieve in your project.
+What you are aiming at.
 Creepy or not, scope is a moving target in research and development projects.
-You can commission a research but you cannot buy the results that you want.
-Ambiguity about the project outcomes can also be a source of inspiration for the team that is boldly heading towards new frontiers.
+That move is called figuratively scope creep.
+Sometimes the scope is not creeping but running.
+Ambiguity and unclarity about the project outcomes can also be a source of inspiration for the team that is boldly heading towards new frontiers.
+That is where creativity can really bloom.

-As professionals, how do we plan and prepare for hitting the moving target in our projects?
+As professionals, how do we plan and prepare to hit the moving targets in our projects?
+Should we use a carrot or a stick?
+Or just run with it?
 In practice you do your homework, plan the task, think hard and try to fix what does not work.
-The question is how to fix the scope when you do not know what it exactly is you should be aiming at?
-And being in a hurry, especially when writing bids or funding proposals, does not help at all.
+And don’t fix what already works!
+The question is how to manage the scope when you do not know what it exactly is you should be aiming at?
+In turbulent times all projects are in crisis mode.
+And being in a hurry, especially when writing commercial bids or funding proposals, does not help at all.